rebeccadavidsson/ComplexSystems/README.md

 This will install the packages scipy, matplotlib, Mesa, tqdm, pandas, seaborn and numpy.

-## Running the simulation
+## Running the simulation (in the 'code' folder)

+Inside the code folder:
-A full simulation is run by the command:
+a full simulation is run by the command:

 ```
 python3 run.py